 Another reason why domain names are important is to help people avoid fraudulent content.
 Typosquatters in particular are notorious for using misspelt domain names to catch customers off guard and potentially poach their personal information.

-Purchasing your primary domain name and misspelt variations can go a long way to reducing the effects of typosquatting.
+Purchasing your primary domain name and common misspelt variations can go a long way to protecting your domain from typosquatting.

 What is domain name renewal?